 Managed PowerStrip: Select this item to create a power control connection to a node powered through a Raritan PowerStrip or Dominion PX device.

-See Interfaces for Managed Powerstrip Connections (see "Interfaces for Power Control using Managed Powerstrips and PDUs" on page 143).
+See Interfaces for Power Control using Managed Powerstrips and PDUs (on page 140).

 Web Browser Connections:

 Web Browser: Select this item to create a connection to a device with an embedded Web server.